-The approval holder must ensure that: Applicable and noted.
-8 (a) the buyers of the Properties are obliged to achieve the outcomes required by Conditions 2, 3, 4, 5, 6 and 10 of this approval (b) the outcomes required by Conditions 2, 3, 4, 5, 6, 7 and 10 endure if the Properties are re-sold at any point (c) prior to the sale of each Property, the buyers are informed in writing that they must consider their responsibilities under the EPBC Act.
-The approval holder will not contravene Conditions 2, 3, 4, 5, 6, 7 and 10 of this approval if the approval holder complies with this Condition 8.
 9 The approval holder must ensure an archival record of the current APE Building and APW Building is created before any demolition of those buildings occurs.
 The archival record must be prepared in accordance with the How to Prepare Archival Records of Heritage Items (1998) and Photographic Recording of Heritage Items Using Film or Digital Capture (2006) guidelines issued by the then New South Wales Heritage Office.
 This record must be stored and made publicly available at the National Archives-of Australia and the National Library of Australia before any demolition of the current buildings may begin.
 The archival record of the buildings has been completed.
 10 The approval holder must ensure that the new buildings constructed on APE and APW and that the APW Cafeteria include a permanent memorialisation and interpretive information noting the history of the original APE Building, APW Building, and APW Cafeteria Building and those buildings' role in the early development of Canberra.
-The approval holder must ensure these memorialisation's and interpretive information are located in a prominent public location in or on the site of each of the reconstructed buildings.
-Memorialisation's are proposed as part of the landscaping and site design works to be finalised as part of the future Portal Building Works Approval application.
-Proposed landscaping works and public art will contribute to the historic interpretation of the site, including the proposed Heritage Walk between the future Portal Office Building and proposed development.
+The approval holder must ensure these memorialisations and interpretive information are located in a prominent public location in or on the site of each of the reconstructed buildings.
+Proposal consistent with this requirement.
+A memorialisation is proposed in the ground level foyer of the Portal Building in a prominent and public location of the development to contribute to the historic interpretation of the site.
 11 The approval holder must, prior to the sale of each Property, demonstrate to the Department how the conditions of this approval have been, or will be, achieved.
 The site was subject to sale - control was met prior to sale.
 12 The approval holder must maintain accurate records substantiating all activities up to the time of the completion of sale of all of the Properties by the Commonwealth, where those activities are associated with or relevant to the conditions of approval.
 The approval holder must notify the Department of the dates of completions of sale, and make those records available upon request to the Department.
 Such records may be subject to audit by the Department or an independent auditor in accordance with section 458 of the EPBC Act, or used to verify compliance with the conditions of approval.
 Summaries of audits will be posted on the Department's website.
 The results of audits may also be publicised through the general media.
 The site was subject to sale - control was met prior to sale.